SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Conclusion

-We also use the code \texttt{MOSFiT} to explore the CSM interaction scenario as an alternative source of the early peak.
-A CSM mass of $\sim 0.006~{\rm M}_\odot$ at $\sim 3\times 10^{14}$ cm is required to reproduce the early peak.
-This amount of CSM could arise from interactions of WDs in a violent merger scenario.
-The violent merger scenario is proposed for several 02es-like events.
-The large amount of asymmetry and extent of parameter space may account for the observed diversity in luminosity, ejecta velocity, and strength of early excess in 02es-like subclass.
-However, the lack of C signature in SN~2022vqz is still a challenge to this model.
+We also use the code \texttt{MOSFiT} to explore the CSM interaction scenario as an alternative explanation for the early peak.
+A CSM mass of $\sim 0.006~{\rm M}_\odot$ at $\sim 3\times 10^{14}$~cm is required to reproduce the early peak.
+This amount of CSM could arise from interactions of WDs in a violent merger scenario, which has been proposed for several 02es-like events.
+The large amount of asymmetry and extent of parameter space may account for the observed diversity in luminosity, ejecta velocity, and strength of the early excess in the 02es-like subclass.
+However, since the CSM is formed by disruption of a secondary C-O WD, it should be C-O-rich and produce C signatures in spectra of the SN.
+The lack of a C signature in SN~2022vqz is still a challenge for this model.

+Additional models like SN ejecta interaction with a nondegenerate companion and outward Ni mixing are also examined.
+None can simultaneously reproduce the morphology of the bolometric light curve and colour evolution of the early peak.
+Moreover, they do not provide additional clues for the cool, subluminous, and slow-expansion nature of the 02es-like SNe~Ia; thus, we disfavour these models for SN~2022vqz.

-SN~2022vqz extends the diversity of 02es-like subclass with its extremely low ejecta velocity and lack of carbon feature.
-Additional observations in nebular phase of this SN would also be important to discriminate the possible progenitor scenarios.
-More efforts in exploring the observational properties of progenitors that previously draw less attention, like WDs made of CONe, will likely help in determining the possible origin of this rare subclass of SNe~Ia.
-Three-dimensional numeric simulations that explore the whole parameter space and viewing angle of violent merger models, although challenging, will also help in understanding the diversity in 02es-like events.
+In conclusion, we suggest that double detonation of a low-mass ($\lesssim 1.1$~M$_\odot$) C-O-Ne WD is the most viable model for SN~2022vqz.
+However, there are still some tensions in peak luminosity and synthesised $^{56}$Ni mass that require further modeling to resolve.
+SN~2022vqz extends the diversity of the 02es-like subclass with its extremely low ejecta velocity and absence of carbon features.
+Additional observations of this SN at nebular phases would be important for discriminating between different possible progenitor scenarios.
+More efforts in exploring the observational properties of progenitors that previously drew less attention, like WDs made of C-O-Ne, will likely help in determining the possible origin of this rare subclass of SNe~Ia.
+Three-dimensional numerical simulations that explore the whole parameter space and viewing angles of double detonation and violent merger models, although challenging, will also help in understanding the diversity in 02es-like events.
 For now, the sample size of 02es-like SNe~Ia is still limited.
-Future surveys that concentrating on quick response of young transients and early time multi-wavelength photometric observations may greatly enrich the samples and provide better constraints on the origin of the seemingly universal early excesses of 02es-like SNe~Ia.
+Future surveys that concentrate on quick response for young transients and early-time multiwavelength photometric observations may greatly enrich the sample, providing better constraints on the origin of the seemingly universal early-time excesses of 02es-like SNe~Ia.